 The count and estimated serial time savings is reported on the Summary view.

 Navigate to the “Tests” view to see a structured and searchable list of tests.
-Test tasks/goals and test classes affected by Predictive Test Selection are indicated with a wire brain symbol.
-You can click this symbol to view details for the test task/goal or test class.
+You can open the tasks/goals inspectors and the test class inspectors to view additional information about Predictive Test Selection usage.

 The details show estimated saved serial time based on recent executions, as well as a logical prediction explanation for selected and not selected test classes.
 If your Develocity instance has the Test Analytics extension enabled, you can view the test history to inspect recent test outcomes, including “NOT SELECTED” results.